executablebooks/MyST-Parser/docs/syntax/cross-referencing.md

 By default, MyST will resolve link destinations according to the following rules:

+1. Destination beginning with a scheme (e.g. `xxx:`), will be handled according to that scheme:

+   {style=lower-roman}
+   1. Destinations beginning with `project:` will be treated as internal references
+   2. Destinations beginning with `path:` will be treated as downloadable files
-1. Destinations beginning with `inv:` will be treated as links to intersphinx references ([see below](#syntax/inv_links)).
+   3. Destinations beginning with `inv:` will be treated as intersphinx references

-2. Autolinks or destinations beginning with  `http:`, `https:`, `ftp:`, or `mailto:` will be treated as external [URL] links.
+   4. Autolinks or destinations beginning with  `http:`, `https:`, `ftp:`, or `mailto:` will be treated as external [URL] links.

-3. Destinations which point to a local file path are treated as links to that file.
+2. Destinations which point to a local file path are treated as links to that file.

+   {style=lower-roman}
-   - If the destination is a relative path, it is resolved relative to the current file.
+   1. If the destination is a relative path, it is resolved relative to the current file.
-   - If the destination is an absolute path (starts with `/`), it is resolved relative to the root of the project (i.e. the source directory).
+   2. If the destination is an absolute path (starts with `/`), it is resolved relative to the root of the project (i.e. the source directory).
-   - If that path relates to another document in the project (e.g. a `.md` or `.rst` file), then it will link to the first heading in that document.
+   3. If that path relates to another document in the project (e.g. a `.md` or `.rst` file), then it will link to the first heading in that document.
-   - Links to project documents can also include a `#` fragment identifier, to link to a specific heading in that document.
+   4. Links to project documents can also include a `#` fragment identifier, to link to a specific heading in that document.
-   - If the path is to a non-source file (e.g. a `.png` or `.pdf` file), then the link will be to the file itself, e.g. to download it.
+   5. If the path is to a non-source file (e.g. a `.png` or `.pdf` file), then the link will be to the file itself, e.g. to download it.

-4. Destinations beginning with `#` will be treated as internal references.
+3. Destinations beginning with `#` will be treated as internal references.

+   {style=lower-roman}
-   - First, explicit target in the same file are searched for, if not found
+   1. First, explicit targets in the same file are searched for, if not found
-   - Then, implicit targets in the same file are searched for, if not found
+   2. Then, implicit targets in the same file are searched for, if not found
-   - Then, explicit targets across the whole project are searched for, if not found
+   3. Then, explicit targets across the whole project are searched for, if not found
-   - Then, intersphinx references are searched for, if not found
+   4. Then, intersphinx references are searched for, if not found
-   - A warning is emitted and the destination is left as an external link.
+   5. A warning is emitted and the destination is left as an external link.

 :::{note}
 Local file path resolution and cross-project references are not available in [single page builds](#myst-docutils)